HANS DEHLINGER

 Dehlinger's generative processes are located on a spectrum between "one-pass processes," in which drawings are generated by programs without any intermediate visual feedback by the artist, and "composite processes," in which drawings are generated in a sequence of steps.

-His work has received worldwide recognition and was shown first in Europe, later in Canada, Russia, Australia, the USA, Armenia, and China.
+His work has received worldwide recognition and was first shown in Europe, later in Canada, Russia, Australia, the USA, Armenia, and China.
+Among his exhibitions are multiple appearances at the SIGGRAPH Art Show, the SIGGRAPH Traveling Art Show, ISEA (International Symposium on Electronic Art), the Bridges Art Exhibition, as well as several solo shows.

-The works of Hans Dehlinger are in private collections, the Victoria and Albert Museum in London, and the Block Museum of Art in Evanston, Illinois.
-He is also a member of the informal group of Algorists.
+The works of Hans Dehlinger are held in private and institutional collections, such as Spalter Digital, the Foundation Herbert W. Franke, the Victoria and Albert Museum in London, the Block Museum of Art in Evanston, Illinois, the Technik-Museum Kassel, and the Francisco Carolinum in Linz.